I. Major Function

 Compensation: Unpaid graduate internship for academic credit with small stipend from Alliance for Water Stewardship.

-Term: Part-time, Fall or Winter 2012 semester.
+Term: Part-time.
 Flexible on start and end dates.

 Minimum 15 hours/week.